PragnyaNal/MIST4610Project2/README.md

 <img width="1794" height="1512" alt="image" src="https://github.com/user-attachments/assets/a6a2a238-d83c-4d4c-8d09-2f08a61d2d5b" />
 The types of crime show that stolen vehicles and identity theft, burglary from a vehicle, and simple assualt are the most common.
 <img width="833" height="479" alt="image" src="https://github.com/user-attachments/assets/e11fe70d-a253-4929-a396-134d3d4da716" />

-# Tableau Packaged Workbook
-Save or Export your project as a Tableau packaged workbook file and provide it as part of the github repository.
-This group project is worth 12.5% of your final grade.